Classic Sugar Cookies (5 Vintage Recipes)

 Mix eggs, sugar, shortening, and milk.

-Sift soda, salt, cream of tartar with flour; add to mixture.
+Sift flour with baking soda, salt, and cream of tartar; add to the mixture.

 Stir in vanilla.

-Remove and sprinkle separately with sugar and cinnamon.
+While still warm, sprinkle with sugar and cinnamon.

 Why do these recipes use sour milk or buttermilk?